BabaYara/test-chill/README.md

    - `--build-coverage | --no-build-coverage`

      `--build-coverage` will build chill to work with gcov.
      `--no-build-coverage` will build chill normally.
      It is on by default.

-- <h4> `chill-testcase ...`
+- <h4> `chill-testcase <chill-script> <chill-src>...`

-   Run a chill tests script
+   Run a chill test script

 - <h4> batch
 - <h4> local